saumitraaditya/edgevpnio.github.io/_pages/dockeredgevpn.md

 ## Introduction

-This tutorial guides you through the process of deploying two EdgeVPN nodes using Docker - it is intended to be the first-time guide for users getting started with EdgeVPN.
+This tutorial guides you through the process of deploying two nodes using Docker - it is intended to be the first-time guide for users getting started with EdgeVPN.io.

 ## Dependences